Albany, NY · New York

 Albany, NY Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Albany.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Albany.

 Today's pollen count in Albany

-Today in Albany, New York, the forecasted pollen level is very high with an allergy index of 5.
-The primary allergen is Maple.
+Today in Albany, New York, the forecasted pollen level is moderate with an allergy index of 3.
+The primary allergen is Ragweed.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Albany.
 Actual exposure can vary by neighborhood, weather, and time outdoors.